Sustainability

 Risk or opportunity Transition or physical Category Issue Responses to risks and opportunities Impact level

-• Increases in fuel costs and material and procurement costs due to the introduction of a carbon tax.
+Risk or opportunityRisk Transition or physicalTransition Category Policies and regulations Issue1.
+Increases in fuel costs and material and procurement costs due to the introduction of a carbon tax such as CBAM or carbon pricing.

-• Increases in costs due to the purchase of green power and other costs due to stricter emission regulations.
+2. Increases in costs due to mandatory changes such as the purchase of green power and other costs due to stricter emission regulations.

 • Research software technology that is not affected by material procurement costs, based on the latest technical information.